- Parent Information

 The final report in the summer term for Year 7-9 will include the end of year numerical grade

 In addition the progress report will also show a performance criteria based on Attitude to learning and Home learning.
-A star rating system, whereby 4 stars is an exemplary performance and 1 star is a poor performance.
+A star rating system is used, whereby 4 stars is an exemplary performance and 1 star is a poor performance.
 This grading criteria is explained in full detail when reports are issued, providing advice for you and your child about how to move up to a higher star rating.

 The Progress report provides an up to date academic grade for students in each subject they are studying.
 This type of report includes the following information:

 - GCSE / A level number or letter grade for Year 10,11,12,13 students

 - Performance information using our aforementioned criteria and star rating system.

 - Attendance information (at date of printing).